wp-plugins/posts-maps/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Bugs of getting marker of posts by id and center of the map was fixed.

 = 1.0.1 =
 * Queries optimization.

 == Upgrade Notice ==

+= 1.0.2 =
+Bugs of getting marker of posts by id and center of the map was fixed

 = 1.0.1 =
 Queries optimization for a few markers of the map